rocketeers/docs/Getting-started.md

 ## Setup

 After that it is recommended to run the `artisan deploy:check` command, it will run various commands on the server to check whether the latter is ready to receive your application.

 Once you're done, you can just hit `artisan deploy:deploy`.
+It will create an initial release on your remote server.
+Afterwards, to update it you can either run the same command again which will create an entirely new release, or simply do an `artisan deploy:update` which will update the repository and dependencies of your application.